Everolimus

 Side effects and things to remember

-Everolimus is an effective treatment but it has some possible serious side effects.
-When choosing treatments a treatment, you and your doctors should discuss how you can keep your quality of life high while you manage the disease.
+Everolimus is an effective treatment, but it has some potentially serious side effects.
+When choosing treatments, talk with your care team about how you can keep your quality of life high while managing breast cancer.

 Less common side effects may include:

-Before starting everolimus, be sure to tell your doctor about any medicines you are taking, including vitamins, herbal supplements and over the counter medicines.
+Before starting everolimus, be sure to tell your doctor about any medicines you are taking, including vitamins, herbal or other supplements, and over the counter medicines.

 You should avoid becoming pregnant while you are receiving everolimus.
 Tell your doctor right away if you become pregnant or may be pregnant while you are undergoing treatment.

-Your doctor, pharmacist or nurse can help you manage your side effects.
-You can also go to our section on Side Effects for more information.
+Your doctor or nurse can help you manage your side effects.
+You can also visit Side effects for more information.

 Stay connected